 Dynamic QR codes are easy to customize.
 Users can adjust colors, insert a logo or an image, change the QR shape, and add frames with CTAs.

 A custom QR code attracts up to 200% more traffic than a black-and-white static QR code.

 Beyond just URL redirection, dynamic QR codes offer features like scan limits (limiting the number of scans for a particular campaign), password protection (restricting access to certain content), and expiration dates (making the QR code valid only for a specific duration).

 In addition to that, dynamic QR code scans can be tracked with GPS location up to an approximation of 15 meters.

-Dynamic QR codes are cost-effective
+Dynamic QR codes are a cost-effective marketing tool

-You don’t have to reprint paper materials if there’s a mistake in a URL or if something needs to be updated – which also makes dynamic QRs more environmentally sustainable.
+Whatever the use case, you don’t have to reprint paper materials if there’s a mistake in a URL or if something needs to be updated – which also makes dynamic QRs more environmentally sustainable.

 In addition, a dynamic QR code can be recycled for multiple campaigns.

 Dynamic QR codes can seamlessly integrate with various software platforms, be it for e-commerce, CRM, or even social media.